yvien226/yvien226.github.io/index.md

 4. **Auto sort images to Train/Test folder (Python):** [[LINK]](https://github.com/yvien226/Python-Projects/blob/master/Snippets/Move%20Images%20with%20xml%20to%20Train%20and%20Test%20folder.ipynb) The aftermath of data labelling for the image recognition.
 This code will sort labelled images into train and test folder based on the nominated ratio.
 5. **Pivot transform MS Access data (SQL):** [[LINK]](https://github.com/yvien226/SQL-Queries/blob/master/Snippets/Access_data_pivot_transform.sql) A MS Access SQL query which performs pivot transforms on a water meter data.
 6. **Printing loop numbers (SQL):** [[LINK]](https://github.com/yvien226/SQL-Queries/blob/master/Snippets/printing%20loop%20numbers%20from%201%20using%20recursive%20method.sql) This query prints out number 1 to 100 using recursive method
+7. **First person shooter movement (C#, Unity):** [[LINK]](https://github.com/yvien226/CSharp-Unity-Scripts/tree/master/FPS) Scripts that programs the movement of a first person shooter in the game engine, this includes object pick up, player look and move around.